lxqt/lxqt-panel/README.md

 Configuration dialogue "Add Plugins", see [below](https://github.com/lxqt/lxqt-panel#customizing), is listing all available plugins plus a short description and hence provides an overview of the available ones.
 Notes on some of the plugins, sorted by terms used within the GUI in alphabetical order, technical term in parenthesis:

-#### Date & time (plugin-clock) / World clock (plugin-worldclock)
+#### Date & time / World clock (plugin-worldclock)

-Both provide clock and calendar functionality. plugin-worldclock can display various time zones in addition but lacks a tooltip displaying current date and time upon hovering.
+Provides clock and calendar functionality and can display various time zones in addition.
-These plugins will probably be merged into one, see https://github.com/lxqt/lxqt/issues/312.

 #### Quick launch (plugin-quicklaunch)